constrained-opt-ml/constrained-opt-ml.github.io/_pages/reviewers.md

 ### Desk-Rejections and Conflicts of Interest

 Should you identify any grounds for desk-rejection, please **contact your Area Chair directly via OpenReview**.
 These grounds include:
-* Constituting previously published work.
+* Constituting previously published work, or otherwise violating our [Dual Submission](#dual-submissions-and-previously-published-work) policy.
 * Exceeding the four-page limit or other serious violations of the formatting guidelines.
 * Violating the double-blind policy.
 * Falling significantly outside the workshop's scope.